 Here at 3D Rapid Print, one of the fastest growing 3D Printing companies in the Thames Valley, we like to keep abreast of the latest innovations in 3D printing.

-On March 11th 2019, a few things happened that were clearly not coincidence, clearly most likely done to most efficiently promote the actions and/or intentions of: ICON of Austin, Texas; housing non-governmental organisation and charity New Story of San Francisco, California; and self-proclaimed “integrated design and branding firm” Fuseproject, also of San Francisco, California.
+On March 11th 2019, a few things happened that were clearly not coincidence, and clearly most likely done to most efficiently promote the actions and/or intentions of: ICON of Austin, Texas; housing non-governmental organisation and charity New Story of San Francisco, California; and self-proclaimed “integrated design and branding firm” Fuseproject, also of San Francisco, California.
 (ICON describes itself as a “construction technologies company dedicated to revolutionizing homebuilding and making dignified housing the standard for people throughout the world.”):

 - Business magazine Fast Company spoke of a planned collaboration between ICON, New Story and Fuseproject to build a neighbourhood of more than 50 3D printed houses in a secret semi-rural part of Latin America, specially for families earning less than $200 dollars a month.